marveldylan/u3_lesson_sequelize_migrations/README.md

 ## Final Schema

-Once we finish this lesson, our `User` schema/model should resember the following:
+Once we finish this lesson, our `User` schema/model should resemble the following:

 ![](assets/schema.png)